Wall of Weapons

 - Some self-defense classes will display samples of weapons that could be used on victims.
 For instance, here.

-- Military museums; some may have a more modest selection, and not even a wall if they haven't enough weapons that aren't integrated into a different display; however a big enough display case can create this effect, as seen at the old North Queensland Military Museum, and Victoria Barracks.
+- Military museums; some may have a more modest selection, and not even a wall if they haven't enough weapons that aren't integrated into a different display; however a big enough display case can create this effect, as seen at the old North Queensland Military Museum, Victoria Barracks, or the Queensland Museum.